 I blend my education in psychology, my training in education, and my experience in school transitions to serve my community in teaching students and supporting families with their school choice options.
 It is highly important to me that transitional youth (ages 14-24) begin to learn self and how that pairs with relating to others to accomplish personal and professional goals.
-Too many youth enter adulthood with no guided counsel on how to cultivate relationship in a way that best serves them and others.
-I extend and cater this counsel to professional women only who could benefit in personalized counsel to communicate effectively and negotiate needs.

 In a nutshell, I describe myself as a spunky personality with a sense of purpose and fierce dedication to help others in their school and selfhood journeys.